CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/r-packages/install_r_and_packages.md

-## Run an R script to create the box plots and spatial plots comparing the output of two runs
+## Install R and required packages for Rscripts used for QA and Timing Comparisons

 First check to see if R is already installed.